zekesixniner/gopro-telemetry-tool-win/README.md

-# GoPro MAX2 Telemetry Tool
+# GoPro MAX2 Telemetry GUI-Tool for Windows

 A Windows desktop app for extracting GPS and telemetry data from GoPro MAX2 `.360` files.
 Supports files of any size — tested with files up to 6GB.